blueblueblu3/C_U_L8R/README.md

 Eve, Martin Paul.
 “EVERYTHING NOT SAVED WILL BE LOST.”
 Theses on the Metaphors of Digital-Textual History, 1st ed., Stanford University Press, 2024, pp. 251–93.
 JSTOR, https://doi.org/10.2307/jj.18473022.11.

-Russell, Legacy.
-Glitch Feminism: A Manifesto.
-Verso Books, 2020.
+Russell, Legacy. _Glitch Feminism: A Manifesto._ Verso Books, 2020.

-Lovink, Geert.
-Sad By Design: On Platform Nihilism.
-Pluto Press, 2019.
+Lovink, Geert. _Sad By Design: On Platform Nihilism._ Pluto Press, 2019.

-Aranda, Julieta, Kuan Wood, Biran, and Vidokle, Anton, editors.
-E-flux Journal: The Internet Does Not Exist.
-Sternberg Press, 2015.
+Aranda, Julieta, Kuan Wood, Biran, and Vidokle, Anton, editors. _E-flux Journal: The Internet Does Not Exist._ Sternberg Press, 2015.

 “Strange Æons.”
-Youtube, youtube.com/@STRANGEONS.
+Youtube, youtube.com/@STRANGEONS

 tschepe, bileam.
 “Patreon.” www.patreon.com/c/elekktronaut/posts

 “The Consumer Aesthetics Research Institute.”
-CARI, 2021, cari/institute
+CARI, 2021, cari.institute/

 Olia, “Oral History: Irina Kuleshova.”
 One Terabyte of Kilobyte Age, 2015, blog.geocities.institute/archives/5348

-Individualism in the dead-internet age.
-Release version, Alienmelon, 2024. alienmelon.itch.io/shovelware
+_Individualism in the dead-internet age._ Release version, Alienmelon, 2024. alienmelon.itch.io/shovelware

 Neely-Cohen, Maxwell “Century Scale Storage.”
 Library Innovation Lab, 2024. lil.law.harvard.edu/century-scale-storage/

---

-### Notes on the process:
+## Notes on the process:

 This project took a lot of twists and turns, chaining a lot of times.
 It was going to be a 3d visualiser, it was going to be a game, it was going to be an interactive essay, but in the end it became this, a shareable workflow for visualising accidental archives.